INI (Japanese boy group)

 INI (アイエヌアイ, Aienuai) is a Japanese boy band formed through the reality competition show Produce 101 Japan 2.
-The group is composed of eleven members: Masaya Kimura, Hiromu Takatsuka, Shogo Tajima, Kyosuke Fujimaki, Takumi Ozaki, Hiroto Nishi, Jin Matsuda, Xu Fengfan, Rihito Ikezaki, Yudai Sano and Takeru Goto.
+The group is composed of eleven members: Masaya Kimura, Hiromu Takatsuka, Shogo Tajima, Kyosuke Fujimaki, Takumi Ozaki, Hiroto Nishi, Jin Matsuda, Fengfan Xu, Rihito Ikezaki, Yudai Sano and Takeru Goto.
 Like the winners of the first season of Produce 101 Japan, INI is intended to be a permanent group.
 The group is managed by Lapone Entertainment, a joint company between Yoshimoto Kogyo and CJ ENM.

 They made their debut on November 3, 2021, with the single A.